Greater Hyderabad Municipal Corporation

-The Greater Hyderabad Municipal Corporation (GHMC) is the civic body that oversees Hyderabad, the capital and largest city of the Indian state of Telangana.
+The Greater Hyderabad Municipal Corporation (GHMC) is the civic body that oversees the central and few parts of southern areas of Hyderabad, Telangana.
 It is the local government for the city of Hyderabad.
-It is one of the largest municipal corporations in India with a population of 7.9 million and an area of 650 km^{2}.
+The GHMC is responsible for civic administration, including urban planning, sanitation, road maintenance, and public health services.
+It was the largest municipal corporations in India with an area of 2053 km2 until 11 February 2026, when GHMC was split into three independent municipal corporations.

 History

 Hyderabad Municipal Board (1869–1933)

 In 1869, municipal administration was first introduced for the city of Hyderabad.
 The city of Hyderabad was divided into four and the suburbs of Chaderghat were divided into five divisions.
 The whole management of both the city and the suburbs was handled by the then City Police Commissioner, Kotwal-e-Baldia.

-Hyderabad Municipal Corporation (1933–2007)
+Municipal Corporation of Hyderabad (1933–2007)

 In 1933, Chaderghat Municipality was merged with Hyderabad Municipality to form Hyderabad Municipal Corporation and was given statutory status under the Hyderabad Municipal Act.
 During the following year (1934), the first elections were held for Municipal Corporation and a Standing Committee was appointed at that time.